kinganum/WatchTracker/docs/architecture.md

 1. User submits the "Add Item" form.
 2. The `addItem` function is called.
-3. A temporary item with a `temp-` ID is immediately added to the local React state.
+3. A new item with a client-generated UUID (`crypto.randomUUID()`) is immediately added to the local React state.
+This same UUID is sent to the database, making it the permanent ID.
 The UI updates instantly.
 4. An API call is made to insert the item into the Supabase `watchlist` table.
 5.  **Success**: The real-time listener receives the `INSERT` event from Supabase.
-It replaces the temporary item in the local state with the final item from the database (which now has a real UUID).
+On the originating client, this event is typically ignored because an item with the same UUID already exists in the local state.
+On other clients, the new item is added to the state, keeping them in sync.
 6.  **Failure**: The API call fails.
-The temporary item is removed from the local state (rollback), and an error toast is shown.
+The item with the client-generated UUID is removed from the local state (rollback), and an error toast is shown.

 ### C. Real-time Sync